pohl-michel/2D-MR-image-prediction/README.md

 A detailed description of the Lucas–Kanade registration algorithm used as a basis for this repository can be found in:
  - Michel Pohl, Mitsuru Uesaka, Kazuyuki Demachi, and Ritu Bhusal Chhatkuli, ["Prediction of the motion of chest internal points using a recurrent neural network trained with real-time recurrent learning for latency compensation in lung cancer radiotherapy"](https://doi.org/10.1016/j.compmedimag.2021.101941), Computerized Medical Imaging and Graphics (2021) [[arXiv]](https://doi.org/10.48550/arXiv.2207.05951).

+## License

+This repository is released under the BSD-3-Clause license.